mad4j/notes-usefullinux/README.md

 Useful Linux
 ============
+Same useful terminal commands that may save your week-ends!!

-# :one: Yes, of course!
+# :repeat: Yes, of course!
 I'm root.

 ```$ sudo !!```